marifyo/fggcosha/about.md

 ## How to Help

 Our goal is to build a strong alumnae group in the diaspora, so that collectively, we can give back to our Alma Mater.
-There are different ways in which you can support the FGGC Onitsha - USA/Canada Anumni chapter and its mission.
+There are different ways in which you can support the FGGC Onitsha - USA/Canada Alumni Association and its mission.

 ### Membership
 > Our members are our foundation